Posted on

 Thunderstorms and intimacy are closely related.
 Their tension and ecstasy bear both destructive power and the genesis of life.
 They pose a threat, capable of obliterating life’s most ambitious endeavours, yet without them, life would not exist on earth.

-Their shared stages—rising tension, clouded thoughts, fear, violence, and release—cannot be mere coincidence.
-They likely hold a disturbing yet truthful revelation about our existence.
+Their shared stages—rising tension, clouded thoughts, fear, violence, and discharge—cannot be mere coincidence.
+They likely hold a disturbing truth.
 It’s amidst the turbulence of thunderstorms that we feel truly alive.

 Could it have been beneath the illuminating brilliance of lightning that we first realised our own existence?

-Similar to fleeting flashes discernible in AI-generated videos, could these lightning-induced moments spark the genesis of a more enduring and cohesive consciousness emerging from the chaos?
+Similar to AI hallucinations, could these lightning-induced moments spark the genesis of a more enduring consciousness emerging from the chaos?